jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 1. Navigate to the folder containing the files to be zipped.
 2. Hold down Ctrl/command to select both the index.js file and AlexaSkill.js files.
-3. Right-click or Control-click the combined files, then choose <strong>Compress<strong> from the shortcut menu.
+3. Right-click or Control-click the combined files, then choose <strong>Compress</strong> from the shortcut menu.

 ## <a name="NewLambda"> Create New Lambda Amazon Web Service</a>